 How does it work?

-Chromotif’s architecture based on Google’s Chromoting protocol offers four distinct advantages for enterprise application delivery to Chromebooks:
+Chromotif’s architecture based on Google’s Chromoting protocol offers four distinct advantages for running enterprise Linux and Windows applications on Chromebooks:

 - Nebeula’s cloud-native architecture runs Windows and Linux apps and dedicated/shared desktop while natively supporting all major public clouds (Google Cloud Platform, Amazon Web Services, and Microsoft Azure) and on-premise environments, including hyper-converged.
 The platform can work with all environments simultaneously, load-balances globally and is easy to scale.